christinanm/christinanm/README.md

 ---

-## About me
+## About

 I build small web apps and learning projects using the MERN stack, PHP, and modern frontend tooling.
 I'm a student and hobbyist developer focused on practical, project-based learning and improving my skills through coursework and hands-on projects.

-- 🩵  Currently building: MERN full-stack projects and course assignments
-- 🩵  Learning: Advanced JavaScript, Node.js, and databases
-- 🩵  Ask me about: web dev fundamentals, deploying small apps, and school projects
+🩵  Currently building: MERN full-stack projects and course assignments 🩵  Learning: Advanced JavaScript, Node.js, and databases 🩵  Ask me about: web dev fundamentals, deploying small apps, and school projects

 ---

-## Featured projects
+## Projects

 Here are some repositories you can check out (recent or notable):